swcarpentry/shell-novice/_episodes/01-intro.md

 -   interact with us

 They can do the last of these in many different ways.
-These interactions can occur through a keyboard and mouse, a touch screen interfaces, or with systems capable of speech recognition.
+These interactions can occur through a keyboard and mouse, touchscreen interface, or with systems capable of speech recognition.
 While such hardware interfaces are becoming more commonplace, most interaction is still done using screens, mice, touchpads and keyboards.